Published: May 20, 2020

 A common data format

-• management of different vendors,
+• management of different vendors

-• establishing service level agreements (SLAs),
+• establishing service level agreements (SLAs)

-• business process management,
+• business processes management

-• designing system architecture,
+• designing system architecture

-• creating single points of access,
+• creating single points of access

-• data migration,
+• data migration

-• application integration,
+• application integration

-• custom software development.
+• custom software development

 Keep system integration going smooth: maintenance and support